 You are an unpaid carer if you support a family member or friend who is ill, disabled, elderly, has mental health issues or substance misuse problems.
 The support you offer may be emotional or include shopping, cooking, dealing with medication, or attending medical appointments with the person you care for.
 The person you care for could live with you, in their own home, or even in residential care.

 The Carers Federation support adult carers in Nottinghamshire South, including Broxtowe, Gedling, Rushcliffe and Hucknall districts.

-All our support is based within the 46 NHS medical practices across the areas.
-Every medical practice hosts a carers drop-in clinic every month and Carers Federation Support Workers offer ongoing support and resources to practice teams in order to embed awareness of carers in to their daily practice.
+All our support is based within the 46 NHS medical practices across these areas.
+A carers drop-in clinic is held in every area once a month and Carers Federation Support Workers offer ongoing support and resources to practice teams in order to embed awareness of carers in to their daily practice.